aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-whether to enable the control's paging mode.
+Gets whether to enable the control's paging mode.
 When sets to true, the control will display PageSize rows of data once, and display the page select control in the tab bar.

 **Returns:**
 boolean